 Tobi: I had been making my own cards for years.
 Mostly for family and friends.
 People kept telling me that I really should sell them.
 I had a line of cards that I was working on previous to this one that involved a lot of labor.
 It made it hard to keep up with orders.
 Someone mentioned that they really liked my graphic work and that I should consider giving those a try. (over the years I have stockpiled quite a few designs.)
 I had toyed with the idea of starting my own business in the past, but for whatever reasons, it just never worked out.
 After having a baby, I resigned from my job to stay at home with her and realized that this was the best time to give this a shot.
 I picked the designs that I wanted to use and had them printed.
 I hadn’t done any research on having a business and had no idea how I was going to sell them, but I figured that out later.
 About the same time all this was happening, a friend of mine was starting a breast cancer awareness site and had asked me to design some note cards especially for her.
 So I did.
 She told me that her site would link to mine.
 That’s when I realized I should probably have a website, so I taught myself how to make one.

 decor8: Your website is beautiful, too.
 It’s amazing that you learned all of that in addition to starting your own business.
 How did you get started in design?

 Tobi: I think my love for design has just really a happened over the past few years, or at least the kind of design that I am working in now.
 I worked in advertising and wasn’t always so much in to the message.
 I just enjoyed making things look pretty.
 In my free time I found myself doodling and thinking about certain shapes and colors and how they would look good together.
 I came up with designs, not really ever knowing what I was going to use them for.
 I have always liked things to be organized and clean and simple in appearance and I guess a big part of my design stems from that.

-decor8: Where do you find inspiration?
-Other artists?
-Places?
+decor8: Where do you draw inspiration?

 decor8: How does your work reflect your personality?